 The kids wind up working hard at their craft.
 And their hard work is being noticed.
 Today, El Sistema is not only producing transformational social change, it is producing among the best musicians in the world.

 In 2009, the New Brunswick Youth Orchestra (NBYO) partnered with “El Sistema," completed a fact-finding tour of the South American country, completed a one-year prototype program in New Brunswick and adopted a further 4-year plan to expand and replicate the program throughout the province.
-Sistema NB now operates six centers, in Moncton, Saint John, Richibucto, the Tobique First Nation, Edmundston, and Miramichi and engages more than 700 children daily.
+Sistema NB now operates 9 centers, in Moncton, Saint John, Richibucto, Edmundston, Miramichi, Hillsborough, Tracadie, the Elsipogtog First Nation, and Fredericton and engages more than 1100 children daily.